Your Wednesday Briefing – The New York Times

 Thank you

-To Melissa Clark for the recipe, and to Theodore Kim and Jahaan Singh for the rest of the break from the news.
-Carole Landry wrote today’s Back Story.
+To Ali Slagle for the recipe, and to Theodore Kim and Jahaan Singh for the rest of the break from the news.
 You can reach the team at [email protected]

 .

 • We’re listening to “The Daily.”
-Our latest episode is about coming rulings from the U.S. Supreme Court.
+Today’s episode is about protests against stay-at-home orders.

-• Here’s today’s Mini Crossword puzzle, and a clue: Varieties (five letters).
+• Here’s today’s Mini Crossword, and a clue: Varieties (five letters).
 You can find all our puzzles here.

 • Wirecutter, a Times product review site, has started a three-day email course to help make the transition to working at home a bit easier.